Josephvs96/BluePeak-Budget-Backend/README.md

     - the user object from the database
 - /incomes
   - GET : Returns a json array with all the incomes in the database
+  - POST : Creats a new income and saves it to the database.
-  - POST : _make sure to include the following json object in request body:_
+     _make sure to include the following json object in request body:_
     ```javascript
     {
      "amount": AMOUNT_IN_NUMBERS,